pyne/pyne/docs/theorymanual/source_sampling.rst

 .. math::
      \hat{p} = ((0.125, 0.125), (0.375, 0.375)

-The weights of particle born from these phase-space bins should then be the ratio of the unbiased to biased PDF values:
+The weights of particle born from these phase space bins should then be the ratio of the unbiased to biased PDF values:

 .. math::